daianemarcolino/daianemarcolino/README.md

 ### Hello!! 😄

+I'm
+- Daiane.
+- a Statistician.
-- I'm Daiane and currently working from home in Ohio (USA) for Getulio Vargas Foundation in Rio de Janeiro (Brazil).
+- currently working from home in Ohio (USA) for [Standard Normal](https://standardnormal.com/) (investment firm).
-- I'm a Statistician
-- I'm working on projects with focus on data analysis, time series forecasting, and data visualization.
+- working on projects with focus on data analysis, time series forecasting, and data visualization.
-- I used to be a teacher while I was in Brazil.
-That was something that brought me lots of joy.
-Maybe, someday, I will teach in the USA.

 <!--
 **daianemarcolino/daianemarcolino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.